dart-backend/angel/packages/shelf/README.md

 ### AngelShelf

-Angel 2 brought about the generic `Driver` class, which is implemented by `AngelHttp`, `AngelHttp2`, `AngelGopher`, etc., and provides the core infrastructure for request handling in Angel.

-`AngelShelf` is an implementation that wraps shelf requests and responses in their Angel equivalents.
+Angel3 brought about the generic `Driver` class, which is implemented by `AngelHttp`, `AngelHttp2`, `AngelGopher`, etc., and provides the core infrastructure for request handling in Angel. `AngelShelf` is an implementation that wraps shelf requests and responses in their Angel equivalents.
 Using it is as simple using as using `AngelHttp`, or any other driver:

 ```dart
 // Create an AngelShelf driver.